 ➜ ~ ls -haltr /mnt/unionfs/ total 1.4G ... -rwxrwxr-x 1 seed seed 0 Dec 3 16:14 mounted-movies.bin ... ➜ ~

-If they don’t show up, go back over the mergerfs config.
+If they don’t show up, go back over the process; something is missing.